We believe that through our commitment to Christ and His teachings, we continue His ministry of hope and healing to those in need.

-As Catholics, we affirm that all life is sacred because all life was created by God in the image and likeness of God.
-Our faith also challenges us to be particularly concerned for the weak and most vulnerable.
+As Catholics, we affirm that all life is sacred because all life was created by God in His image and likeness.
+Our faith also challenges us to be particularly concerned for the most vulnerable among us.
 To follow Christ is to reach out in compassion to those in need.

 It is very important to note the term 'Catholic' does not place limitations on whom we serve.
 The parable of the Good Samaritan challenges us to think of everyone as our neighbor.
-Catholic Charities serve people in need without concern for church membership.
-Typically, more than 90 percent of our clients are not Catholic and some do not claim any faith at all.
+CCSOMO serves people in need without concern for church membership or faith.
+Typically, more than 90 percent of our clients are not Catholic and some do not claim any faith.
 We do not proselytize.

-And finally, the term ‘Catholic' does not imply that Catholic Charities will only hire Catholics.
+And finally, the term ‘Catholic' does not imply that CCSOMO will only hire Catholics.
 The values we hold dear as Catholics are also basic Christian values, and in a broader sense, basic human values.
-Catholic Charities invites men and women who share our values to join us in our mission to serve others.
+CCSOMO invites men and women who share our values to join us in our mission to serve others.

 In 2011, with the support of the local Catholic community, the diocese of Springfield-Cape Girardeau, and our network of Catholic Charities organizations, CCSOMO faced the unprecedented natural disaster of the E-5 Joplin tornado.
 CCSOMO suddenly became a vital source of help for those who lost everything.
 This event also marked a long period of unprecedented growth, creativity, and specialization.
 Within a year, CCSOMO became the largest provider of Disaster Case Management in the state of Missouri.
 One decade later, CCSOMO continues to be a leader in this field.